-I am a PhD candidate in Computer Science in the Stanford NLP group.
-My research focuses on illuminating and addressing the societal risks of conversational AI systems, such as sycophancy and anthropomorphism.
+I am a final-year PhD candidate in Computer Science in the Stanford NLP group.
+My research interest is in building language technologies that promote human agency and wellbeing.
+I develop computational methods for understanding and improving how people use LLMs, especially in subjective, high-stakes domains.
 I am advised by Dan Jurafsky and supported by the Knight-Hennessy Scholarship and the NSF Graduate Research Fellowship.

 Previously, I did my undergraduate at Caltech, where I double-majored in computer science and history.
 I’ve also spent time at Microsoft Research (on the FATE team with Alexandra Olteanu and Su Lin Blodgett, and with Adam Kalai) and DeepMind.